UntitledsTakenNOOOO/dehacked-attack/pk3-attack/README.txt

 * Alien Mancubus: A re-skin of the mancubus with a unique look.
 * Alien Arachnotron: A re-skin of the arachnotron that fires the purple-ish alien plasma used by the stealth plasma alien.

+COUNTERATTACK (Mechadon, 2017):
+* Skull Turret: A stationary turret that fires arachnotron plasma.
+Only appears as an Icon of Sin (or other final boss) summon.

 180 MINUTES POUR VIVRE (French Doom Community, 2018)
 * Nightwatch Cacodemon: A very deadly 4-eyed monstronsity with 600 HP that thankfully spawns with pain elementals.